jellyfin/jellyfin-media-player/for-web-developers.md

 ## Device Profile

-You can query a device profile for Jellyfin Media Player with:
+You can query a device profile for Jellyfin Desktop with:

 ```js
 window.NativeShell.AppHost.getDeviceProfile()